kirubakarane-r/fit-studio/README.md

-# Gym Log - Personalized Workout Tracker
+# Fit Studio - Personalized Workout Tracker

 A modern, highly polished, and responsive full-stack fitness application built with **React**, **Vite**, **Tailwind CSS**, and **Firebase (Firestore & Authentication)**.
 This application serves as a dedicated platform for users to design workout splits, log active sessions, track progress metrics, and view detailed historic workout analytics.